-KEY WORDS
+KEY TERMS

-Bacteria: Single-celled microorganisms that can multiply in environments outside or inside a host organism, such as a person, farm animal or wild animal.
+Bacteria: single-celled microorganisms that can multiply in environments outside OR Inside a host organism, such as a person, farm animal, or wild animal.
 Most can multiply very quickly, reaching high numbers in a short period of time if they are in the right environment.
-Examples of bacteria include E.coli, salmonella, and Listeria monocytogenes.
+Examples of bacteria include E.coli, Salmonella, and Listeria monocytogenes.

-Cross contamination: The transfer of harmful microorganisms called pathogens or germs from one person, object or place to another.

-Microorganisms: Organisms including yeasts, molds, bacteria, viruses, protozoa and parasites that are so small they can only be viewed through a microscope.
+Cross-contamination: crosscontamination means the transfer of harmful microorganisms called pathogens or germs from one person, object or place to another.
+Microorganisms: organisms including yeasts, models bacteria, viruses, protozoa and parasites that are so small they can only be viewed through a microscope

-Pathogens: Commonly called "germs," pathogens are microorganisms capable of causing disease or illness; examples include bacteria, viruses and parasites.
+Pathogens: commonly called "germs"; microorganisms that are capable of causing disease or illness; examples include bacteria, viruses and parasites